Why Vietnam Package Tour Options and Shopping Exist — Understanding the Structure Makes Choosing Easier

-It has to be even slightly cheaper than competitors to sell.
-That is why prices go down.
-Airfare, hotel, bus, and guide labor costs must all be included within this price.
+When a travel agency creates a package tour, the first thing they do is compare prices.
+It must be even slightly cheaper than competitors to sell.
+Consequently, the price goes down.
+Airfare, hotels, buses, and guide labor costs must all be included within this price.
 However, that alone is not enough to break even.
 This is where 'options' and 'shopping' come into play.

 Options, or optional tours, are activities for which travelers pay extra locally.
 These include things like boat tours, night tours, and watching traditional performances.
 A portion of this amount goes to the travel agency and guide as income.
 Shopping works in the same way.
 If a group is taken to a specific store, a certain percentage of the sales is paid as profit.
 This is precisely why lacquerware shops, jade stores, and coffee plantation-operated stores are included in package tour itineraries.